-Task Details an outcome would not be available because the total break would be too long. 💻 To record a permissible break: Navigate to the Breaks section of the Outcome Details screen Enter the total number of permissible break days and select 'Update breaks' Providers can use one or more permissible breaks not longer than: four weeks in the first 13-weeks of the Work Assist outcome period four weeks in the second 13-weeks of the Work Assist outcome period.
+Task Details an outcome would not be available because the total break would be too long. □ To record a permissible break: Navigate to the Breaks section of the Outcome Details screen Enter the total number of permissible break days and select 'Update breaks' Providers can use one or more permissible breaks not longer than: four weeks in the first 13-weeks of the Work Assist outcome period four weeks in the second 13-weeks of the Work Assist outcome period.
 For each permissible break used, the provider must retain a statement (signed and dated hard copy or email) from the participant or employer, confirming: the employer organisation name the event or circumstances requiring the permissible break the start and end dates of that event or circumstances that the participant remains employed following the event or circumstances the full name, phone number and email address of the person making the statement.
 Note: Using a permissible break changes the outcome period because: permissible break periods do not count towards the outcome period the outcome period is extended by the length of any permissible break.
+Note: Under specific circumstances the Department may approve requests where additional Permissible Breaks are required for reasons beyond the control of the participant or the provider, such as the impact of natural disasters.
+Requests for additional Permissible Breaks should be sent to the Department via DESAdmin@dss.gov.au for consideration.
+If approved, any related Outcome claims must be submitted as Special Claims, as automated claims processing will not approve claims with a Permissible Break of longer than 28 days.
+Providers must upload evidence of Departmental approval when submitting Special Claims.
 Claiming Work Assist outcome fees Providers can claim outcome fees and any related fees when they can demonstrate the participant met outcome requirements for the relevant period.
-After a Work Assist outcome When a participant has completed a Work Assist outcome, the provider must either: exit the participant from DES because they are an independent worker, or continue to support the participant in Ongoing Support. 🔜 To exit a participant as an independent worker Click 'Manage Referral' on the Job Seeker Personal Summary screen In the action box select provider exit Scroll down and select 'Ongoing Support not required - Independent Worker' Click submit
+After a Work Assist outcome When a participant has completed a Work Assist outcome, the provider must either: exit the participant from DES because they are an independent worker, or continue to support the participant in Ongoing Support.

+Task Details To exit a participant as an independent worker Click 'Manage Referral' on the Job Seeker Personal Summary screen In the action box select provider exit Scroll down and select 'Ongoing Support not required - Independent Worker' Click submit